higherpass/jetson-nano-ha-mqtt/README.md

 # Jetson Nano Home Asisstant MQTT Device

 Turn a Nvidia Jetson Nano into a MQTT Device in Home Assistant.
+This is an early stage project.
+See the Limitations, Known Issues, and TODO sections for more details.

 ## Prerequisites